Credit: @thefarmersmuseum on Instagram

 Courtesy of Historic Hudson Valley

 With haunted hayrides, blazing pumpkins, and of course, the Headless Horseman, Sleepy Hollow sure does know how to do Halloween.
 This village is not only the setting for Washington Irving’s famous Legend of Sleepy Hollow but it’s also where the author is buried.
 Take a daytime or nighttime lantern-led walking tour at Sleepy Hollow Cemetery to see Irving’s final resting place.
-Sunnyside, his home in Irvington, welcomes visitors to meet “The Man Behind the Legend,” when a master storyteller brings Irving back to life (October 21 and 28), and hosts performances of the classic tale (pictured).
+Sunnyside, his home in Irvington, treats visitors to performances of the classic tale (pictured).
 Learn about another Sleepy Hollow legend, Hulda of Bohemia, at events being hosted at Rockefeller State Park Preserve and the Old Dutch Church.
 Explore the myths and mysteries of the visually-stunning, eight-sided Armour-Stiner Octagon House on a special fall tour.
-Immerse yourself in a pumpkin wonderland at the Great Jack O’Lantern Blaze happening at Van Cortlandt Manor in Croton-on-Hudson, with over 7,000 illuminated jack o’ lanterns on display until November 20.
-Costumed characters will take over Main Street at the Village of Tarrytown Halloween Parade (October 29) all culminating with a thrilling post-parade block party.
+Immerse yourself in a pumpkin wonderland at the Great Jack O’Lantern Blaze happening at Van Cortlandt Manor in Croton-on-Hudson, with over 7,000 illuminated jack o’ lanterns on display until November 19.
+Costumed characters will take over Main Street at the Village of Tarrytown Halloween Parade (October 28) all culminating with a thrilling post-parade block party.

 Rhinebeck